Guide to all the best creepy abandoned and haunted places in Wisconsin.

 There are now three ghoulies who regularly (very regularly!) torment guests, making this one of the most haunted places in Milwaukee.

-If you’re looking for unique Wisconsin vacation ideas, then try and book a stay here during Halloween.
+If you’re looking for unique Wisconsin vacation ideas, then try and book a stay here during Halloween in Milwaukee.

 If ghosts are not your thing don’t worry, there are many great things to do in Milwaukee in October.